ThinkDataEd/curriculum/docs/unit1/lesson13.md

 ##**<u>Lesson 13: RStudio Basics</u>**

 ###**Objective:**
-Students will learn RStudio’s interface, as well as a few basic commands to discover the structure behind a data set.
+Students will learn RStudio/Posit Cloud’s interface, as well as a few basic commands to discover the structure behind a data set.

 ###**Materials:**